canozsoy/irrGrid/README.md

 # irrGrid

 IrrGrid, grid an irregular shaped bathymetry.
-Both input bathymetry and blank shape should be given by the user as x,y coordinates.
-This can be done via Surfer or any other program or even matlab.
+Both input bathymetry and blank shape should be given by the user as coordinates.
+First input is 'noktalar.txt' and the second input in 'blankArea.bln'.
+Format required to these files can be found in the files with the same name.

 Please check required input fields for your needs.